What is an infographic?

 Having stated your purpose, considered your audience and done some research, it’s now time to put it all together in one brief.
 Everyone working on the content and design should have a copy, so they’re up to speed and actively working towards fulfilling a clear brief.

-It’s then time to pull the data together, if you haven’t done so already.
+It’s then time to pull the data together (if you haven’t already).
 This task can actually be a fairly complex activity.
 Not all data is equal, it won’t all be necessary and it may not all be accurate.
-Be sure to spend a good amount of time making sure your data is of the highest quality.
+Be sure to spend a good amount of time making sure your data is of the highest quality and from reputable sources.

 This stage is about defining the various elements of your infographic.
 There are three major categories you need to include: